LouisYC123/Job-Skills-Analysis/README.md

 ![jobs_dlh_architecture drawio](https://user-images.githubusercontent.com/97873724/234169343-b7d7d469-980a-47a8-a8af-7ce00078772a.png)
 # job-skills-analysis
-Visualising trends in Job skill requirements using SerpApi, Airflow, Snowflake and Dash Building a Data LakeHouse with AWS, Snowflake & Airflow
+Visualising trends in Job skill requirements using SerpApi, webscraping, Airflow, Snowflake and AWS Quicksight.

 ## Summary
+This repo contains a cloudformation template and supporting code to build a Data LakeHouse with AWS, Snowflake & Airflow.
+Each week, data from new job postings will be fetched and loaded to Snowflake.
+From there, dbt models will handle the data cleaning and transformations required to get the data into a useable shape fit for analysis.

+The aim of the analysis is to visualize trends in the skills required for data engineering jobs

 ## Interesting Features

+- Handling JSON data direclty in the data warehouse
+- Incorporating Python into SQL scripts using Python UDFs
+- Using dbt utility package for the generation of unique identifiers

+** Future Build: **
+ - Incorporate data from google trends, Medium API and Twitter to further understand trends in Job Skills.

 ## Prerequisites